koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_4_scm-four-generic-processes-as-basic-view-on.md

-# SCM –Four generic processes as basic view on enterprises – related IT support
+# Slide 4 of Lecture 12 contains information about SCM –Four generic processes as basic view on enterprises – related IT support

 # Here is what the image in slide 4 of lecture 12 contains: